bbauska/JS-svg/README.md

 value.
 I quickly moved to p5.js when the library was first released in 2013, which allowed generative sketches to be written directly in JavaScript, the language of the Web.
 But when I wanted to integrate some of my own sketches into real-world web development projects, its limitations quickly showed.
-It's a *large* library, clocking in at close to a megabyte at last check, and while that may not sound like much, it's a lot by web development standards.</p>
+It's a <i>large</i> library, clocking in at close to a megabyte at last check, and while that may not sound like much, it's a lot by web development standards.</p>

 <!-- © David Matthew 2024 1
-D. Matthew, *Generative Art with JavaScript and SVG*, Design Thinking,
+D. Matthew, <i>Generative Art with JavaScript and SVG</i>, Design Thinking,
 <https://doi.org/10.1007/979-8-8688-0086-3_1> -->
 <!-- page 2 -->